itsneeleshsingh/pwn.college_neelesh/Pondering_Paths.md

 1. Programs are often stored inside specific directories like `/bin`, `/usr/bin`, or `/challenge` in this challenge.

 2. Absolute vs Relative execution
-   - In Absolute path: `/challenge/run` always works no matter where you are in the filesystem.
+   - In Absolute path: `/challenge/run` always works no matter where we are in the filesystem.
    - In Relative path: If I were already inside `/challenge`, I could have run it as `./run`.
 But this challenge doesn't accept that.

+## References
+- [pwn.college](https://pwn.college/linux-luminarium/paths/) - Pondering Paths / Program and absolute paths module pages